-After receiving approval for shared joint accreditation with CSU-Fort Collins and CSU-Pueblo last week, the CSU-Global Campus hopes to achieve individual accreditation by 2010 an official said Tuesday.
+After having shared a joint accreditation with CSU-Fort Collins and CSU-Pueblo since its establishment in September, the CSU-Global Campus hopes to achieve individual accreditation by 2010 an official said Tuesday.

 The accreditation, awarded by the Higher Learning Commission of the North Central Association of Schools and Colleges this week four months after Global Campus’ founding, verifies that the institution meets rigorous educational standards and requirements set by the Higher Learning Commission.